Arizona Cardinals: Radio and television

-The Cardinals' flagship radio station is KMVP-FM; Dave Pasch, Ron Wolfley, and Paul Calvisi handle the radio broadcast.
+The Cardinals' flagship radio station is KMVP-FM; Dave Pasch, A. Q. Shipley, and Paul Calvisi handle the radio broadcast.
 Spanish-language radio broadcasts are heard on the combo of KQMR/KHOV-FM "Latino Mix" under a contract with Univisión, signed in 2015.
 Before 2015, they were heard on KDVA/KVVA-FM "José FM", as well as co-owned KBMB AM 710.
 The Cardinals were the first NFL team to offer all 20 preseason and regular season games on Spanish-language radio, doing so in 2000.
 Luis Hernandez and Rolando Cantú are the Spanish broadcast team.
 The Cardinals have the most extensive Mexican affiliate network in the NFL, with contracts with Grupo Larsa (in the state of Sonora) and Grupo Radiorama (outside Sonora) and stations in 20 cities, including Hermosillo, Guadalajara and Mexico City.

 From 2017 to 2023, NBC affiliate KPNX broadcasts the team's preseason games on television (which, that year, included the Hall of Fame Game broadcast by NBC), called by Pasch and Wolfley, with station anchor Paul Gerke as sideline reporter.
 The broadcasts were syndicated regionally to KTTU and KMSB-TV in Tucson, and, until the Raiders' move to Las Vegas, KVVU-TV in Las Vegas.

 In 2024, KTVK and KPHO purchased preseason broadcast rights to the Cardinals.
 This will be in addition to any Cardinals games already scheduled for KPHO.